-Work with blood or OPIM must be registered with the IBC using the online system, BioRAFT.
+Laboratory-based research involving samples collected from human subjects, investigators can register their work with the IBC through BioRAFT or through ERICA, a web-based platform used by the University to ensure compliance with Human Subject Research Participant Protection regulations.
 As part of the registration process the PI/supervisor must submit copies of training documentation and laboratory-specific ECPs or Biosafety Manuals.